 In-Kind Agreement Process

-On February 11th, 2016, the Planning Commission unanimously approved a $1.5M In-Kind Fee Waiver for Eagle Plaza.
+In September 2015, Eagle Plaza's $1.5M IKA funding request received unanimous support from the Eastern Neighborhoods Citizens Advisory Committee (ENCAC), and in February 2016, the San Francisco Planning Commission unanimously approved the $1.5M In-Kind Fee Waiver for Eagle Plaza.